Marc Lawrence explores the big (and small) financial implications of caring for a loved one.

 We often hear the common adage “time is money”.
 I’d go further and say that saving time actually costs money.
 Being a caregiver is more than a full-time job, so any opportunity to save time or effort is important.
 However, this comes at a cost.

 The bad news is that many of these options come at a significantly higher cost.
 In fact, I think an entire article can be dedicated to the value and/or success of these services.
 (Watch this space.)
-Beyond the internet, using more convenient providers such as a nearby specialty supermarkets or laundry services may also come with increased cost.
+Beyond the internet, using more convenient providers such as a nearby specialty grocer or laundry services may also come with increased cost.

 Prior to my wife’s stroke, we were both working parents.
 Unusually, we both had corporate roles that allowed us to work from home.
 As such, we had already encountered some increases in household utility costs associated with working at home – mostly increased electricity and heating and cooling usage.